merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 The command will take much longer to run this time, because anvi'o will compute the gene coverage values on the fly (and since there are so many metagenomes in this database, it requires a LOT of memory.
 We ran it on our HPC with 1.5Tb of memory, and it _still_ took about an hour).
 The resulting output file will contain several additional columns per metagenome containing 1) the coverage/detection of each gene in the pathway within that metagenome and 2) the average coverage of all genes in the pathway within that metagenome, as described in {% include ARTIFACT name="kegg-metabolism" text="this documentation page" version="8" %}.
 Since that is a lot of output to go through, let's simplify by picking a few samples from one FMT recipient and looking only at the average coverage columns.

 We'll check the time-series for recipient number 2, who was sampled twice pre-FMT and 5 times post-FMT.
-The following commands will generate a table containing the average coverage of pathways, across a time-series of 7 metagenomes sampled from recipient 2 before and after FMT:
+The following commands will generate a table containing the average coverage of pathways, across this time-series of 7 metagenomes sampled from recipient 2 before and after FMT:

 ```bash
 # first we determine which columns we need